The Complete Guide To DUI Laws in South Carolina

 It’s important to understand that a DUI generally consists of two separate cases which are the criminal case and the administrative case.
 The criminal case is the DUI or in other words, the part you can potentially pay a fine for or serve jail time.

-The administrative case deals with the license suspension for the very act of providing a breath sample of .15% or more, or refusing to provide a breath sample.
+The administrative case deals with the license suspension and/or ignition interlock requirement for the very act of providing a breath sample of .15% or more, or refusing to provide a breath sample.
 While every DUI is a criminal case, every DUI does not involve an administrative case.
 The administrative case will be discussed much further in Chapter 4.

 DUI – Driving Under the Influence